Free Tool

 Key takeaways

 A CRS calculator estimates your Express Entry Comprehensive Ranking System (CRS) score out of 1,200 using IRCC's current points grid.
-This free CRS calculator scores your age, education, language, work experience and other factors in about two minutes, with no email or sign-up.
+This free CRS calculator scores your age, education, language, work experience and other factors in about two minutes.
 A provincial nomination adds 600 points, the single biggest boost.

 • A CRS calculator estimates your Express Entry score out of 1,200 points.

-• This Express Entry calculator is free and ungated, with no email or sign-up.
+• This Express Entry calculator is free to use, as often as you like.

 • It uses IRCC's current 2026 grid, including the removal of job-offer points (March 2025).